microsoft/ExPerfWiz/README.md

 # Download
 Use this link: https://github.com/Microsoft/ExPerfWiz/blob/master/ExPerfwiz.zip?raw=true

-**IF YOU USE THE GITHUB DOWNLOAD ZIP BUTTON INSTEAD OF THE ABOVE LINK IT WILL BREAK THE SCRIPT!**

-**Why?** The GitHub process that zips the script up appears to break the language translations, including English.
-This results in the script failing at the creation of the data collector set as it is unable to confirm whether the collector set was successfully created.
-If you have this issue, make sure to download ExPerfWiz using the link above.

 # About ExPerfWiz
 ExPerfWiz is a PowerShell based script to help automate the collection of performance data on Exchange 2007, 2010, 2013 and 2016 servers.
 Supported operating systems are Windows 2003, 2008, 2008 R2, 2012 and 2012 R2.